 1. Observation

 In this approach, an employee’s performance itself is you source of information.
 You evaluate a worker’s performance through first-hand observation and analysis.
-This is best accomplished by watching the worker as a non-participating observer.
-This means that you watch and listen and evaluate what you see and hear.
-What you won’t do is get involved in his work process in any way.
+The most practicable way to do that is to watch the worker as a non-participating observer.

 To make this activity more productive, create and use a checklist to remind you of what to look for and take notes.
 It can be very job-specific: This checklist example specifically concerns asbestos removal workers.

 Your goal as an observer is to identify both strengths to build on and deficiencies to overcome.
 A key advantage of using direct observation in the needs analysis is that you gain first-hand knowledge.
-You’ll better understand of the job performed.
-It also shows you the strengths and weaknesses of the relevant worker.
+You’ll better understand the job performed.
+It also shows you the strengths and weaknesses of the indiviual worker.

 2. Interviews

-The use of interviews in conducting the needs analysis is strongly urged.
-It’s also advisable to create an interview guide ahead of time.
+Interviews are crucial for conducting the needs analysis.
+To get the most out of them, create an interview guide ahead of time.
 The Society of Human Resource management has put together a template.
-The prime value of interview guides is that they ensure the same types of data from all sources.
-This allows you to find out whether a piece of information is one person’s opinion, or a widespread perception.
+The primary value of interview guides is that they ensure that you get the same kindof data from all sources.

 Interviews allow you to meet employees face to face to discuss their impressions of performance.
-Because you are in conversation with workers, you can explore their responses in depth.
+Because you are in conversation with workers, you can explore their responses in more depth.
 You can ask or clarification of comments and for examples of what they mean.
 In this way, you obtain a full understanding of their performance deficiencies.

-Interviewing employees has a few other, less obvious benefits for you:
+Well-executed employee interviews also have a few other, less obvious benefits for you:

 - Ask intelligent questions and listen well to the answers.
 This builds your own credibility with your interviewees.